Wants to Meet Up

 Countries I’ve Visited

-Bosnia and Herzegovina, Bulgaria, Canada, Croatia, Cuba, Czech Republic, Denmark, France, Germany, Greece, Hungary, Ireland, Israel, Italy, Montenegro, Morocco, Netherlands, Norway, Palestine, Poland, Portugal, Serbia, Spain, Sweden, Switzerland, Turkey, United Kingdom, United States, Vatican City State
+Bosnia and Herzegovina, Bulgaria, Canada, Croatia, Cuba, Czech Republic, Denmark, Egypt, Finland, France, Germany, Greece, Hungary, Ireland, Israel, Italy, Jordan, Montenegro, Morocco, Netherlands, Norway, Palestine, Poland, Portugal, Serbia, Slovakia, Spain, Sweden, Switzerland, Turkey, Ukraine, United Kingdom, United States, Vatican City State

 Countries I’ve Lived In